luhn/pyramid-marshmallow/README.md

 You can set the `--output` flag to output the results to a file.

 You can set `--format yaml` to output the spec as YAML instead or `--format html` to output the spec as an HTML file, powered by [ReDoc](https://github.com/Redocly/redoc).

-By default, your spec will be titled "Untitled" and versioned "0.1.0".
-You can change this by setting `openapi.title` and `openapi.version` in your ini file.

 ### Documenting Your API